-The TIMER pin on the 34652 gives the user control over the time base used to generate the timing sequences at startup.
+The Timer function on the 34653 provides the time base used to generate the timing sequences at start-up.
 The same timer controls the retry delay when the device experiences any fault.
-The TIMER pin can be left unconnected for a default timer value of 200 ms or the user can connect an external resistor ( $R{TIMER}$ ) between the TIMER and VIN pins, as shown in Figure 19, page 18, to set the timer value externally.
+The Timer function has a default timer value of